 About the Plant Evaluation Program

-Field observation, years of experience, and a passion for plants—all blend together in the Chicago Botanic Garden’s Plant Evaluation Program.
-For 28 years, this program has been dedicated to the scientific study of perennials, annuals, vines, shrubs and trees.
+Field observation, years of experience, and a passion for plants—all blend together in the Plant Evaluation Program.
+This program is dedicated to the scientific study of perennials, annuals, vines, shrubs, and trees.

 The evaluation studies are conducted over a long-term period: